s-l-i/device-spec-documentation/Lutron/lutron_smart_bridge_pro.md

  #### Installation concerns
 > Updating firmware requires an open ethernet connection.
 If traffic is monitored onsite, how can we assure the device can retrieve updates reliably?
+>
+> IMPORTANT INSTALLATION NOTE: all Lutron devices must be configured before they are connected to the SmartThings system